andybeardness/SetuPaTimer-Android/README.md

 There are three image-buttons at Info-page :

-- Source code (current page)
+- Source code : _current page_
-- Instagram (for contact to developer)
+- Instagram : _for contact to developer_
-- Telegram (for contact to developer too)
+- Telegram : _for contact to developer too_

 ↑ This is the one thing, where application need web connection